alex-bellon/wikipedia/README.md

 - [Fugging, Lower Austria](https://en.wikipedia.org/wiki/Fugging,_Lower_Austria)
 - [Fugging, Upper Austria](https://en.wikipedia.org/wiki/Fugging,_Upper_Austria)
 - [Gropecunt Lane](https://en.wikipedia.org/wiki/Gropecunt_Lane) -  a street found in English towns and cities during the Middle Ages, believed to be a reference to the prostitution centred on those areas; it was normal practice for a medieval street name to reflect the street's function or the economic activity taking place within it.
+- [International Cocoa Quarantine Centre](https://en.wikipedia.org/wiki/International_Cocoa_Quarantine_Centre) - an organization aiming to reduce the amount of disease affecting cocoa plants.
+Cocoa plants are quarantined in a 1,000-square-metre (11,000 sq ft) greenhouse before being transported across the globe.
+Quarantining cocoa plants is considered important because over 70% of the global cocoa supply originates from West Africa, and therefore the cocoa market is susceptible to any catastrophic effects that should occur in that region.
 - [Macedonia naming dispute](https://en.wikipedia.org/wiki/Macedonia_naming_dispute) - The use of the country name "Macedonia" was disputed between Greece and Macedonia (now North Macedonia) between 1991 and 2019.
 The dispute was a source of instability in the Western Balkans for 25 years.
 It was resolved through negotiations between Athens and Skopje, mediated by the United Nations, resulting in the Prespa agreement, which was signed on June 17, 2018.
 - [Northeast megalopolis](https://en.wikipedia.org/wiki/Northeast_megalopolis) is the most populous megalopolis located entirely in the United States, with over 50 million residents, as well as the most urbanized megalopolis in the United States and the megalopolis with the world's largest economic output.
 - [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code) - a geocode system for identifying an area anywhere on the Earth.
 Google states that plus codes are accepted as postal addresses in Cape Verde, parts of Kolkata, and the Navajo Nation.